udayRedI/Reports/README.md

 Reporting in Angular.js

-Note: This is still a development version.
+Note: This is still under development.

 Add the ```<database-reporting></database-reporting>``` tag and add the dependency scripts as in index.html.